Ve Golokwati

-Ve Golokwati is a small town and is the capital of Afadzato South district, a district in central Volta Region of Ghana.
+Ve-Golokuati is a small town and is the capital of Afadzato South district, a district in central Volta Region of Ghana.

 Geography

 Location

-Ve Golokwati is located between Ve Kolenu and Ve-Gbodome one of the oldest Municipal districts in Volta Region.
+Ve-Golokuati is located between Ve-Koloenu and Ve-Gbodome one of the oldest Municipal districts in Volta Region.
 It is located at a very strategic point.
-Ve-Golokwati is linked with road network to Liati (Mountain Afadzato and Afadzato falls, one of the tourist destinations in Ghana, to the west Ve-Golokwati is Hohoe, to the east is Tafi Atome Monkey Sanctuary another tourist destinations where you can see nature at its best.
+Ve-Golokuati is linked with road network to Liati (Mountain Afadzato and Afadzato falls, one of the tourist destinations in Ghana, to the west Ve-Golokuati is Hohoe, to the east is Tafi Atome Monkey Sanctuary another tourist destinations where you can see nature at its best.
 To the South is Kpando, where you can see the Volta Lake (one of the biggest man made lakes in the world).
-The republic of Togo is not far from Ve-Golokwati with about 30 minutes drive you will find yourself in another country.
+The republic of Togo is not far from Ve-Golokuati with about 30 minutes drive you will find yourself in another country.